trdownie/ucd-cv-website/README.md

 - Each section will utilise quirky information presentation tools such as timelines, boxes or bar charts to maximise engagement.

 #### *Structure*
 The design of CV websites is inevitably contradictory; conventional sectioning helps greatly in providing the required information in the most proficient way, but there is a requirement to ‘stand out’ which calls for breaking pure convention.
-Considering this, and also taking into consideration the scope, strategy and user goals, it made sense to provide the information in a conventional and minimalistic format with a slight deviation from the norm early on grab the users attention before providing the required information in a reliable and conventional way.
+Considering this, and also taking into consideration the scope, strategy and user goals, it made sense to provide the information in a conventional and minimalistic format with a slight deviation from the norm early on to grab the users attention before providing the required information in a reliable and conventional way.

 The **website structure**, in order, has eight parts:
 1.	*Navigation Bar*: A narrow and minimalistic menu navigation with social media links